Arnhemland

 Jacana

-The bird life really gave me the feeling of being in the wild.
+The bird life really gave me the feeling of being in the wild, of waking up in an aviary!
+Shadows of skinks on tent wall – remember here I met Judith and Alison friends of Cathy Parker at work!
 What I might only hope to see in a cage in a zoo here was flying around in plain sight.
 Or walking on water like the jacana (so-called Jesus bird for this reason.)
 Being on a boat is a good way of seeing the birdlife.
 Only managed to snap the sulphur-crested cockatoos, not the red-tailed black cockatoos.

 Saw a lot of Aboriginal Cave Art - though wall art is a better description as the Aborigines did their art on any suitable surface (including on top of older art - the impression I got was that as soon as the picture was painted it had served its purpose - these were not galleries.)
 Their art served so many purposes - as warnings to avoid waking the rainbow serpent, as history of encounters with Macassan traders, as memories of extinct animals like the thylacine or Tasmanian tigers, as magic.